PearlThoughts/DevOps-Assessment/README.md

 ## Submission
 Submit your IaC code, configuration files, and README as a ZIP file or a link to a version-controlled repository (e.g., GitHub).
+Fork the repo, complete the assessment, and send a pull request.

 ---